Home > JAMS Review

 - Best Room: Ask for a suite on the top floor, which are loft-style with deep-set alcove windows offering great views of the city.
 You’ll get a king-sized bed, living area with sofa bed, workspace, open-plan bathroom with accessible rain showers, double vanity, underfloor heating, bathrobe, slippers, extra toiletries, and coffee/tea making facilities.
-All that in addition to the amenities that every room features: flatscreen TV, sound system, record player, safe, free minibar, and phone (free local calls).
+All that in addition to the amenities that every room features: TV, sound system, record player, safe, free minibar, and phone (free local calls).

 - Family Rooms: No family rooms per se.